grafana/tempo/docs/sources/tempo/api_docs/_index.md

   Optional.
 Along with `end`, defines a time range from which tags should be returned.
 - `end = (unix epoch seconds)`
   Optional.
 Along with `start`, defines a time range from which tags should be returned.
 Providing both `start` and `end` includes blocks for the specified time range only.
+- `limit = (integer)`
+  Optional.
+Limits the maximum number of tags values.
+- `maxStaleValues = (integer)`
+  Optional.
+Limits the search for tags values.
+If the number of stale (already known) values reaches or exceeds this limit, the search stops. i.e. If Tempo processes `maxStaleValues` matches without finding a new tag name, the search is returned early.

 ### Search tag values V2